whitesmith/rubycritic/CONTRIBUTING.md

 Reporting a Bug
 ---------------

-If you are experiencing unexpected behavior and, after having read Rubycritic's documentation, are convinced this behavior is a bug, please:
+If you are experiencing unexpected behavior and, after having read the documentation, you are convinced this behavior is a bug, please:

 1. Search the [issues tracker] to see if it was already reported / fixed.